-On July 2, 2023, Cantor distributed an aggregate of 15.8 million shares of Class B common stock held by it (the "July 2023 distribution shares") in satisfaction of its remaining deferred share distribution obligations pursuant to the April 2008 distribution rights shares and the February 2012 distribution rights shares.
+On July 2, 2023, Cantor distributed an aggregate of 15.8 million July 2023 distribution shares, which were shares of Class B common stock held by it, in satisfaction of its remaining deferred share distribution obligations pursuant to the April 2008 distribution rights shares and the February 2012 distribution rights shares.
 14.0 million of the July 2023 distribution shares were distributed to satisfy April 2008 distribution rights shares and 1.8 million of the July 2023 distribution shares were distributed to satisfy February 2012 distribution rights shares.
-15.4 million of the July 2023 distribution shares will remain Class B common stock in the hands of the recipient, and 0.4 million of such shares will convert into an equivalent number of shares of Class A common stock in the hands of the recipient pursuant to the terms of BGC Group's Amended and Restated Certificate of Incorporation.
-Upon distribution of the July 2023 distribution shares, Cantor satisfied all obligations to deliver shares of common stock to satisfy the April 2008 distribution rights shares and February 2012 distribution rights shares.
+15.4 million of the July 2023 distribution shares will remain Class B common stock in the hands of the recipient, and 0.4 million of such shares were converted into an equivalent number of shares of Class A common stock in the hands of the recipient pursuant to the terms of BGC Group's Amended and Restated Certificate of Incorporation.
+Upon distribution of the July 2023 distribution shares, Cantor satisfied all obligations to deliver shares of common stock to satisfy the April 2008 distribution rights shares and February 2012 distribution rights shares, and had distributed to its current and former partners an aggregate of 31.3 million shares of BGC Class A common stock, consisting of (i) 19.7 million April 2008 distribution rights shares, and (ii) 1.6 million February 2012 distribution rights shares.